juancarlospaco/nim-nudesbait/README.md

 ```

 - Requires Internet connection and `curl` (wont use too much disk nor network).
-- Disable Folder Thumbnails, leave computer alone for a sec and record the activity somehow.
+- Disable Folder Thumbnails, leave PC alone for a mimute and record the activity somehow.
 You can delete the script after.

 # Install